Mulency/Hiring-Challenge/README.md

 Instructions
 ## 1. Build your app

-You have 1 week to complete the challenge.
+You have till 8th November 2019 to complete the challenge.

 Implementation and design will be evaluated.
 ## 2. Submit your challenge